amomen9/PostgreSQL/pgpool/Part II Install and Configure pgPool.md

 ```

 #### 11. Create pgpool pool_passwd file (Every Node)

+* Note!

+You can only use one of MD5 and AES encryption algorithms for the users in this file.

 It is used to connect to the pgpool proxy (which then redirects the user's query to one of the backends.
 The backend that it chooses depends on many factors.
 For example, node balancing measures, connecting to primary or secondary measures, etc.) on the pgpool port (9999 by default) without providing a password from the machine on which we create this file.